Mount Sicker: copper, gold, silver, zinc prospect near Duncan, BC

 • High-grade waste and fines will be transported off-site to an advanced processing facility

-• The entire process, once started, should be completed within a year
+• Once permitted, operations could be completed within a year of starting

 PROCESSING POTENTIAL